bantoinese83/monarch-markdown/README.md

 ---

 <div align="center">
-  Made with ❤️ using React, TypeScript, and AI
+  Built by Monarch Labs Made with ❤️ using React, TypeScript, and AI
 </div>